AbelNavarro/logmerge/README.md

 features:
 - can detect file timestamp format
 - can merge files with different timestamp formats
+- recognizes multiline entries (i.e. stack traces)
+- can add filename to output
+- can add line number to output

 limitations:
 - file contents must be sorted chronologically